Friday, January 7, 2022

 Fire District 4 was on scene when we arrived and had the intersection shut down.
 A four door sedan was on the far side of John’s Gin on the shoulder.
 The driver’s side was caved in from an impact which was heard from miles away.
 A large van was a hundred yards west on the side of Keatchie Marshall Road with heavy front end damage, enough to push the motor into the driver’s compartment.
 Two hundred more feet and it would have made it to Texas.
 Billy and I went to the van and spoke to the driver who was upright, and by divine providence, unscathed.
 He had a van load of migrant workers who disappeared before our arrival.
 He told us the car shot out in front of him, having run the stop sign at the intersection.
 The van T-boned the car at 55 mph and spun out of control to its final resting place.

 We rushed over to the car which by now was draped with a tarp.
-I lifted the tarp and opened the passenger door to find two men laying still in seats broken loose from their mounts and leaning backward.
+I lifted the tarp and opened the passenger door to find two men lying silently in seats broken loose from their mounts and leaning backward.
 It was a scene from a horror movie.
-The air was heavy with the smell of blood and alcohol.
+The air was heavy with iron from blood and alcohol.
 I reached over the corpse of a man to open the glove compartment.
 Behind two bottles of Jack Daniels Lynchburg Lemonade, I found the registration and insurance.

 The paramedics were fifty feet beyond us, desperately working on a thirteen year old girl who had been thrown from the car during the crash.
-We set up an LZ in the middle of the road, and Billy, who was a helicopter paramedic when he wasn’t riding with me or working full time as a Shreveport Firemen, directed the landing of the helicopter in the middle of the road.
-Other deputies arrived to control traffic as the rain stopped and the sun dropped in the west.
+We set up an LZ in the middle of the road, and Billy, who was a helicopter paramedic when he wasn’t riding with me or working full time as a Shreveport Fireman, directed the landing of the helicopter in the middle of the road.
+Other deputies arrived to control traffic as the rain stopped and the sun dropped in the west leaving a masterpiece of a sunset.
 The raincoat that kept me dry earlier became a sauna.
 I was dripping wet before finally removing it and hanging it on my mirror to dry.

 The little girl was stable when the helicopter left to take her to the hospital.
 I took measurements, found the point of impact which was a deep, long gouge in the pavement, and collected the paperwork I needed.
 The Coroner arrived, and the firemen cut the car open to extricate two men who weren’t going home that night.
 We made room for two body bags in the Coroner’s van.
 Two wreckers arrived but were delayed with the clean up of glass, metal, plastic, bottles, and car parts.
 The firemen sprayed the intersection down with their hoses, washing away oil, transmission and brake fluid.
 When the wreckers were loaded, the only evidence of a crash was the gouge in the pavement.